piukhq/selene/README.md

 Project for reading in Bink Merchant on-boarding file and converting to a specific format.
-The initial version of the project only outputs an Amex merchant onboarding file.
+The current version of the project supports Amex and Visa merchant onboarding files.

+Other options include the ability to process MasterCard handback files and validate MasterCard handback files prior to processing.

-Currently the project can only be run as a python script, there isn't an interface.
+The project can only be run as a python script.
-Files to be imported/exported are added to the merchants directory.
-A directory for each payment card provider will be required.
-Currently the following are available:
+Files to be imported are placed in the provider_types directory.

-1. Amex
+The output files are placed in merchants/visa, amex or MasterCard directories.